mas-bandwidth/gafferongames/content/post/client_server_connection.md

 First, the client and server both have their own UDP socket.
 Let's say the client binds to an ephemiral port, and the server binds to port 50000.

-Unlike a TCP-server where each accepted connection gets its own socket, the UDP server processes packets for all clients on the same socket, so we have to handle multiplexing and demultiplexing of client packets ourselves.
+Unlike a TCP-server where each accepted connection gets its own socket, the UDP server processes packets for all clients on the same socket.
 Also, since UDP is unreliabile, we need a strategy for packets being lost.
 We do this not by implementing a complicated reliability system at this early stage, but by implementing parallel state machines on the client and on the server:

 At this early stage we have this state machine on the client: